 Temporary service adjustments

 In alignment with COVID-19 safety precautions, some of the services and information described on this page may have temporarily changed.
-CCBC students are encouraged to use virtual tutoring and academic coaching.
+CCBC students are encouraged to learn more about online and onsite testing and assessment options.

 Learn more about CCBC’s response to COVID-19 »